 Product alone, though, does not win in the consumer space; marketing is equally if not more important, and Dropbox does not have the most inspiring history in that regard.9 I actually think this presentation was a good start, although the video promoting Carousel was far more compelling in the context of the presentation than it was when I watched it in isolation.
 The issue, though, is that marketing takes significant investment, both in talent and in resources, yet Dropbox is funneling most of their money into the aforementioned business product.

 My initial worry for Dropbox, then, still stands.
 I don’t think you can be both an enterprise and a consumer company, particularly in a space as competitive as cloud storage.
-Dropbox needs to pick a direction and go all out, and, in this case (and in opposition to where I stood a week ago), I think they should go with their heart.
+Dropbox needs to pick a direction and go all out, and, in this case (and in opposition to where I stood a week ago), it appears they have gone with their heart.

 - Two things about that post: